rookasrudzianskas/please-cli/README.md

 # Automatic command line completion, for your terminal

-### 🔴 Work in Progress, do not use it until it comes out from beta 🔴
+### 🔴 Work in Progress, do not use it until it comes out from beta... 🔴

 A CLI tool that generates shell scripts from a human-readable description.